alisha85-analyst/Data-Analytics-Portfolio/README.md

-# 🌐 Alisha’s Data Analyst Portfolio
+# 🌐 Alisha’ Data Analyst Portfolio

 Welcome!
 This repository contains all my projects as a **Data Analyst**, using **Excel, SQL, Power BI, Python, and AI tools**.
 Each project is organized in its own folder with detailed documentation and files.